 At 1,000 feet high, you’ll be able to take given Dubai that few have seen before.
 While at it, you can also see your hotel on The Palm and beyond.
 Remember that if you booked with a tour operator, you’d be taking part in an organized trip where transportation and breakfast are included.
 It will be easier—and potentially cheaper—to book through your travel agent or by contacting a company like Balloons Above Dubai.

 If you’re visiting Dubai for a few days, you’ll probably want to do some shopping.
-You can purchase all kinds of goods in several locations, including gold and leather, but it’s best to know what types of things you’re looking for before travelling.
+You can purchase all kinds of goods in several locations, including gold and leather, but it’s best to know what types of things you’re looking for before traveling.
 Deira City Centre is the most popular location because it has everything from clothes and accessories to electronics and souvenirs.
 If you’re looking for luxury brands like Gucci or Fendi, head to the Mall of Emirates, which has several popular designer shops.
 Other things that people often buy while in Dubai include ceramics, glassware, and gold.

 Dubai comprises over 200 nationalities, with many coming from Middle Eastern countries.
-When travelling with a loved one or family, taking time to experience local culture can be rewarding and enjoyable.
+When traveling with a loved one or family, taking time to experience local culture can be rewarding and enjoyable.
 From enjoying traditional Arabic food and music performances to trying conventional Arabian body treatments like henna painting on your hands or feet – there are a lot of unique experiences you can have in Dubai that you’ll never forget.
 If you plan on seeing Dubai alone instead of bringing someone along, visit one of Dubai’s museums or architectural sites like Sheikh Zayed Mosque or World Islands.
 Or if it’s nice weather outside when you visit, rent a bike and explore downtown Dubai on two wheels!

 Go Clubbing in Dubai

 If you’re going clubbing in Dubai, you want to look your best; however, you won’t have a full-size mirror.
 Try buying a compact mirror beforehand and bringing it with you.
-Check yourself out before leaving your hotel room and ensure your hair is neat, clothes are clean, and any makeup/jewellery is in place.
+Check yourself out before leaving your hotel room and ensure your hair is neat, clothes are clean, and any makeup/jewelry is in place.
 These minor adjustments will help boost your confidence to enter such a big venue.
 Finally, try not to overdo it with alcohol, as it can leave you feeling hungover for most of your day at work!
 Have fun but stay safe!

 Get ready for your night out.